 Climbing with pilgrims from around the world to the sacred mountains, praying under the oldest tree in the country (2,400 years old!), enjoying fresh aroma tea while gazing at the tea hills or whale watching.
 These are just a few experiences that are excitingly unique to the beautiful island of Sri Lanka.
+So, what to do in Sri Lanka and top things to do in Sri Lanka?
 Let’s explore Sri Lanka travel experience: My trip to Sri Lanka blog — Top 7 unique and best things to do in Sri Lanka every traveler should do.

 I have travelled extensively to many parts of the world but rarely did I find a land with such amazing historical and natural attractions like Sri Lanka.
 What are you waiting for?
 Check the weather forecast, pack your bag and let’s go!